gwythyr/nodejs-debug-mcp/SPECIFICATION.md

 ### Request Parameters

-The `debug-script` tool accepts a request with the following four parameters:
+The `debug-script` tool accepts a request with the following parameters:

 ```json
 {